blocksds/sdk/docs/content/_index.md

 title: 'BlocksDS Documentation'
 ---

-Welcome to the documentation of BlocksDS.
+Welcome to the documentation of BlocksDS, an SDK for the Nintendo DS.

 This is an [introduction](./introduction/introduction) to the SDK.